 Today is Sunshine’s preschool graduation.
 Well, she’ll keep attending until the end of June, but today her preschool is hosting a little graduation ceremony for all the children going on to Kindergarten in the fall.
 Sunshine, who loves special occasions and is very excited about Kindergarten, has been reminding us about her grad for the past two days.

 When my husband first suggested preschool a couple years ago, I was dubious.
 We’ve always planned to homeschool our daughters, so I didn’t see why we should send them to preschool.
 Then, in the space of a couple weeks, several families from several different groups of friends all raved about the same preschool.
 The preschool was really close to us.
 I knew Sunshine would really enjoy it, and that would give me a couple afternoons a week to study while Lily napped.

 We registered Sunshine for two afternoons a week last year.
+She was so excited to prepare for her first day of preschool.
 And I was right: she LOVED it.
 At the same time, she was taking swim lessons and gymnastics and a music class, but I soon noticed that preschool was her favourite activity.
 She brought home lots of art and talked about her friends and sang songs that she’d learned there.
 She enjoyed some cool opportunities, like exploring a local beach and hosting the guinea pig.
 And I enjoyed the quiet house while she was out and Lily was napping.

 Sunshine ready for Wacky Hair Day at preschool